billkellett/alwaysonsql-jdbc-v2/README.md

 # alwaysonsql-jdbc-v2
 Java resource for DataStax AlwaysOnSQL Workshop

 This is an IntelliJ Java project.
+Note that .gitignore ignores the entire .idea folder.